 The Bose Frames Soprano are open ear audio sunglasses that charge rapidly, usually within an hour, and you get to enjoy up to 5.5 hours of continuous listening.
 Just like the Bose Frames Tempo, they have polarized lenses.
 They also include shatter-and-scratch-resistant polarized lenses to help reduce glare, block 99% UVA/B rays, and enhance visibility.

 The Bluetooth connection range is up to 30ft.
 Blue Frames Soprano also includes interchangeable lenses.
 You get either Road Orange (VLT 20%), Mirrored Black lenses (VLT 12%), or Trail Blue (VLT 28%).
-The advanced Mike system is designed to reducing the surrounding sound of wind and noise and mainly focus on your voice alone.
+The advanced Mike system is designed to reduce the surrounding sound of wind and noise and mainly focus on your voice alone.

 Prescription lenses for Bose Frames